Frequently Asked Questions

-Once you have plans in place a licensed General Contractor can provide you directly with an estimate for the on-site work.
+Once you have site-specific engineered plans in place a licensed General Contractor can provide with an estimate for the on-site work.
 Cutting Edge Homes is not a construction company and doesn’t estimate or perform on-site work.

 If you would like to find out more about the pricing for a specific plan please sign up for more information on our Contact Us form and we will provide the pricing information to you directly.